ROAD WORK, TRANSIT, TRAFFIC, WEATHER: Wednesday notes

 BRIDGES AND DETOUR ROUTES

-492nd morning without the West Seattle Bridge.
-Here are the views of other bridges and routes:
+499th morning without the West Seattle Bridge.
+Here are views of other bridges and routes:

 Low Bridge: Automated enforcement cameras remain in use; restrictions are in effect 5 am-9 pm daily – except weekends; the bridge is open to all until 8 am Saturday and Sunday mornings.
 (Access applications are available here for some categories of drivers.)